ansible-learnfest/ansible-learnfest-guide/content/55-transfer-ee/_index.md

 So by now you have seen how to use a collection that is not included in one of the official EE's and in the next step how to build a custom EE with the required collection and testing it.

 The next step is to get your custom EE into a container registry so it can be used in Automation Controller.
-An since PAH is a container registry, too, we'll use it.
+And since PAH provides a container registry, too, we'll use it.

 ### Prerequisites

 * The (working) custom execution environment from the previous chapter